GeoDuqueza1939/SDOStoTomasCity/WorkLog.md

 * [ ] [MPaSIS] Add signatory names
 * [ ] [MPaSIS] Provide a field/checkbox for withdrawn applications
 * [ ] [MPaSIS] Add Honor Graduate to eligibilities

+Today was the Open Ranking proceedings for Admin Assistant III, so my attention was a bit divided today, again.
+However, I was still able to add a few functionalities to the SR table.
+First, I added code to retain the `mm/dd/yyyy` date format in between focus and blur events.
+I was also able to make the behavior similar to spreadsheet software whenever navigation through cells using arrow keys, although I disabled the arrow key navigation for the date cells to prevent conflict with the date-type input functionality.
+I also enabled the delete record entry functionality in the <button>Delete Record</button> button.
+I also added some code for adding employee data to the database.
+Now, limited sets of employee data can be added using this interface.

 ## 6/26/2023
 TO DO: